- Diversity, Equity, & Inclusion

 Yes, we will accept Pass/Fail grades for prerequisite courses completed in the Spring 2020.
 Please see our official response to the changes in admission processes due to COVID-19 here.

 The Program starts in May.
 It is a cohort program, with only one start date each academic year.
-This date will vary by one week depending on the calendar.
+This date will vary depending on the summer semester calendar.

 The Program is two full academic years (Summer, Fall, Spring, Summer II, Fall II, Spring II) in length.

 Students begin their clinical experiences during the first Fall semester.

 We have clinical experiences in the traditional athletic training setting including Division I, Division III and high school athletic venues.
-We also have clinical experiences with non-traditional settings such as occupational/industrial and general medical.
+We also have clinical experiences with non-traditional settings such as occupational/industrial and general medical rotations.
 We are currently working on developing clinical experiences across the country including professional sports, military and other collegiate settings for our immersive experiences.

 This occurs in the last semester of the program (Spring II).